-Well, on the complete opposite end of the spectrum, 24 years ago the Blue Jays scored 18 runs on 21 hits in a single game, all except for two which were driven in via a home run.
+On the complete opposite end of the spectrum, 24 years ago, the Blue Jays scored 18 runs on 21 hits in a single game, all except for two which were driven in via a home run.

-For this week’s Flashback Friday, we take a look back at the record-setting game in which the Blue Jays hit 10 home runs in one game.
+For this week’s Flashback Friday, let’s look back at the record-setting game when the Blue Jays hit 10 home runs in one game.

 It was on September 14th, 1987.
-The Blue Jays were in the midst of a pennant race with the Detroit Tigers and both teams were tied for first place.
+The Blue Jays were in the midst of a pennant race against the Detroit Tigers, and both teams were tied for first place.
 Toronto had just taken 2 of 3 from the New York Yankees and were looking to move ahead as the Orioles came into town.

-Maybe it was something in the air that day at Exhibition Stadium, but fans of the longball were in for quite the show that warm Monday afternoon.
+Maybe it was something in the air that day at Exhibition Stadium, but fans of the long ball were in for quite the show that evening.

 Orioles starter Ken Dixon didn’t even escape the second inning as Cap Ripken yanked him after the home run from Moseby.
 Well, it turned out the next pitcher, Eric Bell wouldn’t fare much better.

 George Bell lead off the third with a home run and then Rance Mulliniks would swat his second home run of the game to put the Blue Jays ahead 7-1.